Vladislav0Art/evening-moscow-newspaper-parser/README.md

 The page scans available on the website **may NOT** reflect the actual content of the image in full, due to likely being automatically parsed from the image.
 Artifacts, misspelled text, and missing text excerpts occasionally occur.
 Therefore, this script **should NOT** be treated as a full-fledged one-click parsing solution but rather as a helping facility; **manual afford and proof-reading encouraged**.

+The implementation is crafted for the website version available on **7 Nov 2024**.
+Newer website versions may have different layouts, thus, the solution may not work as intended.

 # Instructions